Janjan798/MAT496-capstone-project/README.md

 - [DONE] Step 3 Defining structure output schemas with what we need to save and answer
 - [DONE] Step 4 Collect short text about why the player is injured
 - [DONE] Step 5 Create Langgraph state with data you want persisted across nodes and building them
-- [TODO] Step 6 Connecting and making the langgraph flow
+- [DONE] Step 6 Connecting and making the langgraph flow
-- [TODO] Step 7 Test using Langsmith
+- [DONE] Step 7 Test using Langsmith

 ## Conclusion:

-I had planned to achieve {this this}.
-I think I have/have-not achieved the conclusion satisfactorily.
-The reason for your satisfaction/unsatisfaction.
+I had planned to achieve a injury scraper and summarizer.
+I think I have achieved the conclusion satisfactorily.
+That’s the NBA Injury Assistant.
+It scrapes ESPN, stores CSV, and answers questions using LangGraph + GPT-5.

 ----------